24 hours / 7 days

 The bond must be lodged with the Residential Tenancies Bond Authority (RTBA).

-The entry can only occur between 8 am and 6 pm and must not occur on a public holiday.
+Landlords may enter leased properties either with the consent of the tenant or after giving seven days notice.
+The notice of entry must be in writing and must state the reason for entry.
+The entry may occur between 8 am and 6 pm and must not occur on a public holiday.
 Entry outside of these times may occur if the tenant and landlord agree.

 Repairs